 You will learn to:

-• a deep understanding of the role of the portfolio in art and design practice.
+- a deep understanding of the role of the portfolio in art and design practice.

-• clarity of positioning your practice and greater awareness of how to transform your concerns, interests, skills, and approaches into a communication language.
+- clarity of positioning your practice and greater awareness of how to transform your concerns, interests, skills, and approaches into a communication language.

-• strategies for the initiation and maintenance of a portfolio as practice and how to tailor it for different contexts, purposes and audiences.
+- strategies for the initiation and maintenance of a portfolio as practice and how to tailor it for different contexts, purposes and audiences.

-• increased confidence in discussing and presenting your research and practice in a diverse multidisciplinary peer group.
+- increased confidence in discussing and presenting your research and practice in a diverse multidisciplinary peer group.

 You will engage and learn within a proven digital environment.
 There will be a blend of guided contact time through lectures, interactive workshops, presentations, small-group reviews, and one-to-one tutorials.

-Technologies you will engage with the programme through, include:
+The softwares you will engage with, include:

-Moodle: Our dedicated Virtual Learning Environment
+Moodle: Our dedicated RCA Virtual Learning Environment

 Moodle hosts a range of valuable resources to enable the learning experience, these include; timetables, reading materials, course slides, and technical tutorials.